RealMCoded/GoldenBedrock/README.md

 ## Project Status: Alpha (Proof of Concept)

 GoldenBedrock is still a work in progress.
 Only basic gameplay works right now.

 Players can place and break tiles, but ownership of worlds does not work yet.

+Most of this project is in need of a rewrite (including but not limited to: changing to PostgreSQL, moving over to Bun)

 For a full list of features that work and don't work, read [the progress page](./PROGRESS.MD).